jruales/Graphcut-Textures/README.md

 # Graphcut-Textures
-A Matlab partial implementation of Kwatra et al.'s paper *Graphcut Textures: Image and Video Synthesis Using Graph Cuts*.
+A partial implementation in Matlab of Kwatra et al.'s paper *Graphcut Textures: Image and Video Synthesis Using Graph Cuts*.
 For computing graph cuts, I used the Matlab wrapper of Vladimir Kolmogorov's C++ graph cut library.
 See Report.pdf for a description of the parts of the paper that were implemented and the ones that I did not.

 The code I wrote is "GraphCutTextures.m", "VideoGraphCutTextures.m", and "VideoGraphCutTexturesFountain.m" under the Bk_matlab folder.